-Students may be provided with a school-issued device to improve and personalize his/her education.
+Students may be provided with Each student, 4th through 6th grade has been assigned a school-issued device to improve and personalize his/her education.
 The school-issued mobile device is an important learning tool and is to be used for educational purposes.
 It is essential that the following guidelines be followed to ensure the safe, efficient, and ethical operation of this device.
 Violating any of the responsibilities below may result in disciplinary action.